zama-ai/kms/README.md

 Note that ping RTT will be 2x the latency from the table, when the network config is set on all nodes.

 ## Networking (gRPC) Benchmarks
-gRPC Benchmarking requires to setup a whole network inside a docker compose orchestator.
+gRPC Benchmarking requires to setup a whole network inside a docker compose orchestrator.
 This disable the possibility to integrate this kind of benchmarks with `Criterion` inside `cargo bench` running command.

 In order to bypass this limitation we have automate this `gRPC` benchmarks using `cargo-make` utility.
 This implies the following new components to easily spawn different benchmarks configurations:

 - `src/bin/benches/gen-experiment.rs`: This new binary allows us to dynamically create a new experiment setup on the fly.
 A new experiment will contain `docker-compose.yml` file based on some command line parameters with the setup of the network topology (parties) plus the configuration file `conf.toml` for `mobygo` command in order to know how to execute that experiment.
 See `cargo run --bin gen-experiment --features="templating" -- --help`.
-- `cargo-make`: With cargo make we are orchestating all the command line chain in order to
+- `cargo-make`: With cargo make we are orchestrating all the command line chain in order to
   1. Run `cargo run --bin gen-experiment ...` to generate the desired experiment with the desired amount of parties
   2. Start docker compose generated in step 1.
   3. Run `cargo run --bin mobygo ... ` choreographer in order to **init, decrypt and gather results** based on the desired configuration.